echo3/echo3/README.md

 (proprietary/commercial) applications.

-Developers may also modify the source code to the Echo framework itself, but in such a case, they are required to submit their changes back to the community.
+Developers may also modify the source code to the Echo framework itself, but in such a case they are required to submit their changes back to the community.
 If desired, a developer may license Echo under the GNU Lesser General Public License or the GNU General Public License.
 Use of the GNU licenses is entirely optional.

-Thanks for choosing Echo!